bigbio/pgatk/docs/pypgatk.rst

 	python pypgatk_cli.py ensembl-downloader -t 9103 -sd -o ensembl_files

 .. note:: By default the command ``ensembl-downloader`` downloads all datasets for all species from the latest ENSEMBL release.
 To limit the download to a particular species specify the species identifier using the ``-t`` option.
-To list all available species run the command with ``-l`` option.
+To list all available species run the command with ``-l (--list_taxonomies)`` option.

 .. note:: Any of the file types can be skipped using the corresponding option.
 For example, to avoid downloading the protein sequence fasta file, use the argument ``--skip_protein``.
 Also, note that not all file types exists for all species so obviously the downloaded files depends on availabiliy of the dataset in ENSEMBL.